 5. Glue the top of each star to the base making sure the rays are off set (do not line up directly).

-6. Get creative!
-Paint and/or glitter your stars.
+6. Paint and/or glitter your stars.
+Get creative!
 I used gold spray paint on mine.
 If you want to add glitter, apply an even coat of school glue and sprinkle with glitter.
 The stars would be cute in many colors.
+Let dry.

-7. Print out scripture labels and cut out.
-(Due to space constraints these are not the full scriptures, they are shortened verses that call to mind the entire reading.)
-I used blue, white and parchment colored paper.
+Note: Due to space constraints, these are not the full scriptures, but shortened versions that call to mind the entire reading.

-8. Bend the Scripture cut-outs slightly by pulling them over a pen or marker (the motion you use while curling ribbon).
+8. Next, bend your Scripture banners slightly by pulling them over a pen or marker (the motion you use while curling ribbon).
 I like the ends to curl outward.

-9. Glue the scriptures to the front of the star ornaments using a dab of hot glue or school glue.
+9. Glue the scriptures to the front of the star ornaments using a dab of hot glue or school glue and let dry.

 10. Add a loop of ribbon, string or twine to hang the ornament.
 I used twine attached with hot glue.

 These ornaments look great on the tree, as gift package tie-ons, or even hanging from windows.
 I hope you try making a few and add the Star of Bethlehem to your Christmas!

 Looking for more Christian Christmas Crafts for kids?